InfraMeshLabs/infra-worker/README.md

 # Infra Worker

-> The distributed AI inference runtime of InfraMesh.
+> The distributed AI execution runtime of InfraMesh.

-Infra Worker is the execution engine of the InfraMesh platform.
+Infra Worker is the execution runtime of the InfraMesh platform.

-It executes AI inference requests from Infra Router or external applications and returns responses to the caller.
+It executes execution plans received from Infra Router or directly from external applications and performs AI inference using one or more AI providers.

-Unlike the Console and Router, the Worker is the only component responsible for communicating with AI providers.
+Unlike the Console and Router, the Worker is responsible only for execution.
+It never performs orchestration, planning, or routing decisions.

 Workers are independently deployable, horizontally scalable, and can run anywhere—from a local laptop to large GPU clusters.